webcrumbs-community/webcrumbs/README.md

   <img alt="Vision" src="https://cdn.webcrumbs.org/assets/images/readme/h2_vision.svg">
 </picture>
 <br/><br/>
-<p>WebCrumbs aspires to be an industry-standard solution for modern web development, creating the first open ecosystem of plugins for the JavaScript community and related frameworks (like React, Nextjs, Vue, Svelte, and others).
-Whether you're a developer or not, you'll find it easy to create, manage, and extend your own websites with our intuitive admin panel and a rich ecosystem of plugins developed by the community.</p>
+<p>We're on a mission to make web development feel like assembling Lego blocks everywhere.
+Webcrumbs is building the first open plugin ecosystem <b>compatible with any framework, site builder, or next-gen code tool</b> — from React, Angular, Next.js, and Svelte to WordPress, Shopify, Framer, Lovable, V0.dev, Bolt.new, and more.
+Developers and non-developers alike can build and reuse components easily via our visual <a href="https://app.webcrumbs.ai">Frontend AI</a> generator, embed them with our open source, and grow with a community-driven ecosystem.</p>
 <p align="center">
   <picture>
     <source media="(prefers-color-scheme: dark)" srcset="https://cdn.webcrumbs.org/assets/images/readme/dark/diagram.svg">